-During the final year of training, PGY5s rotate through the general surgery services at the Allen Hospital and Milstein Hospital.
+During the final year of training, PGY5s rotate through the general surgery services at Milstein Hospital.
 Chief residents are responsible for all aspects of patient care on their service, however, on most rotations primary rounding responsibility is that of more junior residents.
 The emphasis of the PGY5 year is placed on independent diagnosis and operative treatment of patients.
 An extraordinary range of procedures are performed during the year from inguinal hernia repairs to complex hepatic or pancreatic reconstructions.
 A tremendous amount of autonomy, and thus responsibility, is granted to the Columbia residents during their Chief year.
 PGY5s regularly take junior residents through both minor and major cases on the OR and are granted significant independence in the clinical management of patients in the perioperative period.

 Over the past few years an increasing amount of flexibility has been built into the Chief residency year.
 In addition to an elective rotation in which residents may develop skills specific to their chosen subspecialty, the Chief residents are also able to personalize their sequence and type of rotations to correspond with their interests/future career plans.
 Rotations for PGY5 residents are generally 7 to 8 weeks long.
 PGY5s generally take weekend call one-out-of-every-three weeks.
 Please see the description of the specific rotations below.

 Each PGY5 spends one rotation as the senior resident supervising PGY2s for overnight general surgery consults.
 During this time, PGY5s hone their clinical acumen and are given a significant degree of autonomy in the work-up, diagnosis, and clinical decision-making for these patients.
-Additionally, Chiefs perform all emergency procedures on these patients in conjunction with the consult PGY2.
+Additionally, Chiefs perform all emergency procedures on these patients, sometimes in conjunction with the consult PGY2.

 PGY5 residents have one elective rotation where they are encouraged to spend time working on areas of professional or personal interest.
 Due to American Board of Surgery rules, PGY5 electives must be spent at Milstein hospital and residents often rotate on the service most relevant to their post-graduate plan.